ThanhVoT/Procurement-KPI-Analysis-Dataset/README.md

   - **Epsilon_Group** is the only supplier with exactly 4 orders, each having a defective rate over **5%.**

 ### Compliance & Risk
   - Among all suppliers, Delta_Logistics has the highest number of orders at **171**.
 However, it also has the most non-compliant orders — **67**, which means nearly **40%** of its orders are non-compliant.
   - Continuing with the positive trend, Epsilon_Group and Alpha_Inc has the lowest non_compliant_orders with the total combine of only **12** out of **307.**
   - This should companies an idea of which supplier they should or should not do business with.

+## Recommendations
+Maximizing Cost Savings
+  - **Negotiating prices with suppliers:** Analyze suppliers that gave the most discount on certain items and negotiate with them to minimize spending while maximizing value.

+## Assumptions